matteosistisette/jquery-ui-memory-game/README.md

 -----------
 There are two ways of building a "Memory" card game using this plugin:
 - Build the list of cards through **HTML markup** (links wrapped around images), and convert it into a Memory game with one simple line of JavaScript
-- or, define the list of cards as a **JavaScript object** and pass it as a parameter to the plugin constructor
+- or, define the list of cards as a **JavaScript array** and pass it as a parameter to the plugin constructor

-###Creating the list of cards in HTML
+###Using HTML markup
 See complete live example here: [http://jsbin.com/kawipa](http://jsbin.com/kawipa/edit?html,output)

 HTML markup: